leokolman/new_project/README.md

 ## What next
 In the future, the model could include live match data or player tracking information to update predictions in real time.

-## Ethical considerations
-Predictions should be used responsibly — not for gambling or unfair advantages.
-The model should be transparent about its limitations and accuracy.

----